mdavezac/LibXC.jl/docs/src/index.md

 ## Using pre-allocated output array

 Similar functions exist that take pre-allocated output arrays.
-Following `Julia` conventions, these functions are named `energy!`, `potential!`, etc...
+Following `Julia` conventions, these functions are named `energy!`, `first_energy_derivative!`, etc...
 Each function named above has an `xxx!` counterpart.

 ```@meta
 DocTestSetup = quote